ARM-software/arm-trusted-firmware/docs/reset-design.rst

 required and providing entry point information for them to BL31.
 Loading these images might be done by the Trusted Boot Firmware or by platform code in BL31.

-Although the ARM FVP platform does not support programming the reset base address dynamically at run-time, it is possible to set the initial value of the ``RVBAR_EL3`` register at start-up.
+Although the Arm FVP platform does not support programming the reset base address dynamically at run-time, it is possible to set the initial value of the ``RVBAR_EL3`` register at start-up.
 This feature is provided on the Base FVP only.
-It allows the ARM FVP port to support the ``RESET_TO_BL31`` configuration, in which case the ``bl31.bin`` image must be loaded to its run address in Trusted SRAM and all CPU reset vectors be changed from the default ``0x0`` to this run address.
+It allows the Arm FVP port to support the ``RESET_TO_BL31`` configuration, in which case the ``bl31.bin`` image must be loaded to its run address in Trusted SRAM and all CPU reset vectors be changed from the default ``0x0`` to this run address.
 See the `User Guide`_ for details of running the FVP models in this way.